Secure coalitions in graphs: Introduction

 \section{Introduction}

 Let $G=(V, E)$ be a simple graph with a non-empty set of vertices $V$ and the edge set $E$, of order $n$ and size $m$.
 If the vertex $u$ is adjacent to $v$, we write $u\sim v$.
+If not, then $u\not\sim v$.
 The set of vertices that are adjacent to the vertex $v$ is called the open neighborhood of $v$, denoted as $N(v)$, while its closed neighborhood is the set $N[v]=N(v)\cup \left\{v\right\}$.
 The degree of vertex $v$, represented by $d(v)=|N(v)|$.
 We use $\delta(G)[\Delta(G)]$ to denote the minimum [maximum] degree of $G$.
-For a set $U$ of vertices, we denote the subgraph induced by U by $G[U]$.
+Throughout this paper, a vertex of degree $1$ is called a pendant vertex, and its unique neighbor is called a support vertex.
+A vertex of degree $n-1$ is called a full vertex.
+For a subset $U\subseteq V(G)$, the subgraph induced by $U$ is denoted by $G[U]$.
 A $\mathcal{P}$-coalition partition~\cite{haynes2023coalition} is a vertex partition $\pi = \left\{V_1, V_2, \dots, V_k\right\}$ such that no set $V_i$ is a $\mathcal{P}$-set, but for every $V_i$ there exists a $V_j$ such that $V_i \cup V_j$ is a $\mathcal{P}$-set.
 A set $D \subseteq V(G)$ is a \textit{dominating set} of a graph $G$ if every vertex in $V(G) \backslash D$ is adjacent to at least one vertex in $D$.
 For more details refer~\cite{haynes2013fundamentals,haynes2020topics}.
 The concept of coalitions in graphs was introduced by Haynes et.al. in 2020~\cite{haynes2020introduction} by considering the property $\mathcal{P}$ as domination.
 A \textit{coalition partition} ($c$-partition), in a graph $G$ is a vertex partition $\pi=\left\{V_1, V_2,\dots, V_k\right\}$ such that every set $V_i$ of $\pi$ is either a singleton dominating set, or is not a dominating set but forms a coalition with another set $V_j$ in $\pi$.
 The \textit{coalition number} $C(G)$ equals the maximum order $k$ of a $c$-partition of $G$, and a $c$-partition of $G$ having order $C(G)$ is called a \textit{$C(G)$-partition}.
 For a graph $G$ with vertex set $V=\left\{v_1,v_2,\dots,v_n\right\}$, the partition $\pi_1=\left\{V_1,V_2,\dots,V_n\right\}$, where $1\le i\le n$ known as the \textit{singleton partition}.
 In~\cite{haynes2020introduction}, the authors established upper and lower bounds for the coalition number and determined exact values for paths and cycles.
 This line of investigation was extended in~\cite{haynes2021upper}, where additional upper bounds were derived in terms of the minimum and maximum degree of the graph.
 The notion of coalition graphs was formally introduced in~\cite{haynes2023coalition}, with the key result that every graph can be viewed as a coalition graph.
 Building upon this,~\cite{haynes2023coalition1} offered a complete characterization of coalition graphs for trees, paths, and cycles.
-In a related direction, Bakhshesh et.al.~\cite{bakhshesh2023coalition} characterized the graphs $G$ of order $n$ with $\delta(G) = 0$ or $\delta(G) = 1$ and $C(G) = n$, as well as for trees $T$ with $C(T) = n - 1$.
-In~\cite{haynes2023self} authors completely characterized the self-coalition graphs.
-For different variations of $\mathcal{P}$-coalition introduced and discussed in~\cite{alikhani2024total,alikhani2025independent,henning2025double,samadzadeh2025paired,bakhshesh2025minmin}.
+In a related direction, Bakhshesh et al.~\cite{bakhshesh2023coalition} characterized graphs $G$ of order $n$ with $\delta(G) = 0$ and $\delta(G) = 1$ for which $C(G) = n$, and also characterized trees $T$ satisfying $C(T) = n - 1$.
+In~\cite{haynes2023self}, the authors provided a complete characterization of self-coalition graphs.
+The Different variations of coalition introduced and discussed in~\cite{alikhani2024total,alikhani2025independent,henning2025double,samadzadeh2025paired,bakhshesh2025minmin}.